 All activities involving children and young people are to be assessed for risks.
 High-risk or special events, due to their nature, require special planning to ensure that appropriate risk control measures are implemented to protect children and young people.
-The following factors (individually or in combination) are likely to increase the level of risk associated with an event to high-risk:
+The following factors (individually or in combination) are likely to elevate and event to high-risk:

-- The involvement of external people. - The involvement of external organisations/entities (including religious entities). - The involvement of a large number of people. - Accommodating children and young people overnight or for longer periods of time. - o Using an external venue or location. - Transporting children or young people. - One-to-one interactions between adults and children or young people. - o Physical contact activities/interactions. - o Online activities/interactions. - o Hazards presented by the physical environment. - Physically hazardous activities. - Emotionally/psychologically hazardous activities.
+- The involvement of external people. - The involvement of external organisations/entities (including religious entities). - o The involvement of a large number of people. - The involvement of children with diminished capacity or a disability. - Accommodating children and young people overnight or for longer periods of time. - Using an external venue or location. - o Transporting children or young people. - One-to-one interactions between adults and children or young people. - o Physical contact activities/interactions. - Online activities/interactions.

+- Hazards presented by the physical environment. - o Physically hazardous activities. - o Emotionally/psychologically hazardous activities.

-st Not an exhaustive list of factors.
+Not an exhaustive list of factors.